tarwn/lessthandot-hugo/blogs/content/posts/2011-01-15-writing-perl-tests-with-test.md

   - testing

 ---
 Writing tests for code is just as important as writing the code itself.
 Time spent writing tests is less time spent tracking down and fixing bugs, making it a great investment.
 Despite knowing this it can sometimes be hard to force yourself to stop coding and write tests.
 Fortunately, Perl has some modules to make it pretty simple.
-Here&#8217;s the module we&#8217;re going to be testing:
+Here's the module we're going to be testing:

 ```perl
 #!/usr/bin/perl